ppinard/fsaecostreport/docs/users/costtable.rst

 .. image:: /images/materials2.png

-Another possibility, you will get when selecting a material is that the unitcost of an item will be a formula (e.g. ``[C1]*[Size1]^2+[C2]``) instead of a value.
+Another possibility you will get when selecting a material is that the unitcost of an item will be a formula (e.g. ``[C1]*[Size1]^2+[C2]``) instead of a value.